matrix-org/matrix-appservice-irc/HOWTO.md

 ### Private bridging
-By default, dynamic mappings to an IRC network are present in the published room list, and anyone can join these dynamic channels.
+By default, dynamic mappings to an IRC network are present in the published room list, and anyone can join these dynamic channels via the room alias.
 This may be undesirable, and you may want to make these hidden/accessible to select users.
-To make dynamic mappings private:
+To make dynamic mappings private to a select group of users:

 ```yaml
 ircService: